 So I'm just putting it out there and I'm not sure if they'll like it or not like.
 This lack of confidence in what you're putting on the market creates a little bit of doubt in our readers.
 It ultimately means they're not going to end up reading the book at all.

 This is a way we show hatred towards our readers, right?
 If you want to show love towards your readers you should realize look everything's not going to be perfect.
 We're going to have issues but we're going to fix these things as we go and we're going to get better.

 But you really can't get better when it comes to writing, publishing, and marketing these very same books if you aren't even doing these steps.
 And so we need to set very low expectations upon what's going to happen.
 And as we get things out there we will improve over time.

 And our readers are going to let us know just like many of you viewers.
-Let me know if there are any issues with some of the videos of the advice that I'm giving.
+Let me know if there are any issues with some of the articles of the advice that I'm giving.
 I love the back and forth feedbacks that we're able to learn and grow together and that's the biggest and most important point.

 We begin to have a little confidence in ourselves.
 Have confidence in the things that we are creating for the world to read, explore and enjoy.
 And that shows love towards our readers a little towards ourselves and also towards our readers.